Goramansingh: Politics

-This village is not a king maker but it has a great number of voters.
-In every election leaders come here but afterwards they never look back.
-Villagers are on their own.
-While some persons are trying to make a difference but without government help they are unable to do any good.

 Language and culture

 Mithila, Maithil and Maithili

 The Maithili language is widely spoken in the Mithila region (Darbhanga, Madhubani, Samastipur, Saharsa and Purnia district) of Bihar as well as Terai districts of Nepal.
 There is a lot of culture associated with this region: songs like "Bhagvati Song", "Batgavni", "Sohar", dances like Jaat-Jatin and Jhumar, festivals such as Chauthchandra, Ghari puja, Joor Sital and others.

 "Baat Taakna" means "to wait"; a married girl is waiting for her husband in the dark night, but her husband loves the moonlight.
 He always comes in the moonlight to meet her.
 This song is based upon the culture of the Mithila.

 Castes

 The majority of people in Goramansingh are of the chaupal caste.
 They are very gentle and are known for their hospitality.
 The villages is also the home of other castes such as Kayasth, Dhanuk, Badhay (carpenter), Khatvay, Muslim, Nai, Dhobi, Kumhar, Chamar Dom and a very small percentage of Brahman.
 Everyone lives here in harmony.
 OBC and SC/ST have high percentage in this village.
 They often decide the political game here.
 But under the influence of fraternity they work along with whole village.